vgari001/template-lab-01-intro-to-sct/README.md

     g++ -o area_calculator src/main.cpp src/rectangle.cpp
 ```

 Now go ahead and run `make` in your terminal and you should see the rule's command displayed as output.
 Using `make` allows you to save lots of time typing out compilations commands so you don't need to keep entering `g++ -o area_calculator main.cpp rectangle.cpp` over and over again when making edits to the source files.
 It also allows you to create multiple executables from a single command.
-However, we won't be using make directly in this course but instead a more powerful system.
+However, we won't be using Make directly in this course but instead a more powerful system.

 ### CMake